Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate

-Since the recent constraint from Bhathi \textit{et al.}~\cite{Bhathi25} is based on the REACLIB rate scaled by a factor of 0.49, their rate is larger than ours by a factor of 49 at $T_9 = 0.1$ and about a factor of 1.2 smaller at $T_9 = 3$.
-As observed in Fig.~\ref{fig:placeholder_xsec}, NON-SMOKER, which is used for the REACLIB rates scaled by a factor of 0.49, does not reproduce the energy dependence of our data and leads to an overestimation of the reaction rate at low temperatures.
-Our rate is close to the REACLIB prediction scaled by 0.49 at temperatures around $T_9 \gtrsim 3.5$ (see Fig.~\ref{fig:rate}), and therefore consistent with the rate of Ref.~\cite{Bhathi25} in the region where the experimental data agree.
-The rate of Kim \textit{et al.} exhibits a significantly different temperature dependence at low $T_9$, with large discrepancies for $T_9 \gtrsim 0.3$, exceeding two orders of magnitude, primarily due to the use of Porter–Thomas–sampled $\alpha$ widths in the absence of experimental constraints.
+Since the recent constraint from Bhathi \textit{et al.}\cite{Bhathi25} is based on the REACLIB rate scaled by a factor of 0.49, their rate is larger than ours by a factor of $\sim$18 at $T_9 = 0.2$ and about a factor of 2 larger at $T_9 = 3$.
+As observed in Fig.\ref{fig:xsec_comparison}, NON-SMOKER, which is used for the REACLIB rates scaled by a factor of 0.49, does not reproduce the energy dependence of our data and leads to an overestimation of the reaction rate at low temperatures.
+Our rate is close to the REACLIB prediction scaled by 0.49 at temperatures around $T_9 \gtrsim 3.5$ (see Fig.\ref{fig:rate}), and therefore consistent with the rate of Ref.\cite{Bhathi25} in the region where the experimental data agree.
+The rate of Kim \textit{et al.} exhibits a significantly different temperature dependence at low $T_9$, with large discrepancies for $T_9 \gtrsim 0.3$, exceeding three orders of magnitude, primarily due to the use of Porter–Thomas--sampled $\alpha$ widths in the absence of experimental constraints.

 Overall, the present work provides a significantly improved and experimentally constrained $^{59}$Cu$(p,\alpha)^{56}$Ni reaction rate over the temperature range relevant to explosive nucleosynthesis.